Navegaon National Park: Zoological values

 Though Navegaon is better known as a bird sanctuary, a number of wild animals could also be sighted.
-The vertebrate fauna includes, besides a number of fishes, 209 species of birds, 9 species of reptiles and 26 species of mammals which includes Tiger, Panther, Jungle cat, Small India Civet, Palm Civet, Wolf, Jackals, Bisons, Sambars, Nilgais, Chitals, Wild boars, Sloth Bears, and Nathan Lewis in this national park.
+The vertebrate fauna includes, besides a number of fishes, 209 species of birds, 9 species of reptiles and 26 species of mammals which includes Tiger, Panther, Jungle cat, Small India Civet, Palm Civet, Wolf, Jackals, Bisons, Sambars, Nilgais, Chitals, Wild boars and Sloth Bears in this national park.

 Botanical values

 One of the unique features of this sanctuary is the existence of diverse vegetation type ranging from dry mixed forests to moist forests.
 Its forests belong to the category of “Southern Tropical Dry Deciduous Forests” – 5A/C3 as per the revised classification of the forests by Champion and Seth.
 This sanctuary serves as a living repository of various economical, medicinal, aromatic, ornamental plant species.
 It includes, Teak, Haldu, Jamun, Kawat, Mahua, Ain, Bhel and Bhor.

 Geological values

 This sanctuary exhibits an amazing diversity of terrain and the altitude ranges from nearly 30 meters to about 702 meters above the mean sea level, which is the highest point of the sanctuary.
 The typical geological formations are Sakoli Series having number of formations made of phyllites, slates, chlorites etc. and Saucer Series.
 The rocks of the two groups appear to show difference in chemical composition of lime bearing rocks.
 The mineralogical difference is that the rocks of Saucer group commonly contain Felspar and Biolite but no chlorite whereas those of Sakoli group contain invariably chlorite, rarely Biolite and no Felspar.
 All this is coupled with a diversity of terrain having steep ridges, narrow valleys and deep gorges with varying altitude.